LON - NYC

 The average price of all round-trip flights from London to New York clicked on KAYAK for each day over the last 12 months.

-When flying from London to New York, you should consider leaving on a Wednesday and avoid Sundays if you are looking for the best rates.
-For your return to London, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.
+When flying from London to New York, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
+For your return to London, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from London to New York?